Pharmacy Contraception Service (PCS)

 Download the service pathway for ongoing supply

-Briefing 031/23: Guidance on the Pharmacy Contraception Advanced Service
+Community Pharmacy England Briefing 017/25: Guidance on the NHS Pharmacy Contraception Service

-This Community Pharmacy England Briefing provides additional guidance for pharmacy owners and their teams on the service.
+This Community Pharmacy England Briefing provides guidance for community pharmacy owners and their teams who are already providing the PCS on the changes to the service.

-- Initiation: where a person wishes to start OC for the first time or needs to restart OC following a pill free break.
-A person who is being switched to an alternative pill following consultation can also be considered as an initiation; and
+• Initiation: where a person wishes to start OC for the first time or needs to restart OC following a pill free break.
+A person who is being switched to an alternative pill following consultation can also be considered as an initiation;

-- Ongoing supply: where a person has been supplied with OC by a primary care provider or a sexual health clinic (or equivalent) and a subsequent equivalent supply is needed.
-Their current supply of OC should still be in use.
+• Ongoing supply: where a person has been supplied with OC by a primary care provider or a sexual health clinic (or equivalent) and a subsequent equivalent supply is needed.
+Their current supply of OC should still be in use; and

 Pharmacy owner checklist